 Everything else: …No.

 Game over.
-Crack open the catalogue.
+Crack open the catalog.

 It’s hard to understand how this is (partially) from the same band that made songs like “Glory” and “Of The Night.”
 It’s an incredible shame because you can hear in the lyrics how sad this story truly is (“But we ran our course, we pretended we’re okay/Now if we jump together, at least we can swing/Far away from the wreck we made”).

 For a band that has the tendency to write sad songs that sound upbeat, penning “Happier” wasn’t much of a stretch.
-Without Marshmello, this could have been an impactful song.
+Without Marshmello, this could have been an impressive song.
 It could have still been upbeat, poppy, light, whatever.
 But originality goes a long way, and that’s something that’s gravely missing from “Happier.”